 The priest moved to another part of the church where a cup filled with stale stood.

-“I shifted this once, his response to form a water bubble around my home until I put it back.”
+“I shifted this once, and his response was to form a water bubble around my home until I put it back.”

 Xarius leaned as far forward as his body would allow, lurching his neck forward to stare the priest in the eye.